goharbor/harbor/docs/installation_guide.md

 - **database**: the configs related to local database
   - **password**: The root password for the PostgreSQL database.
 Change this password for any production use.
   - **max_idle_conns**: The maximum number of connections in the idle connection pool.
 If <=0 no idle connections are retained.
-The default value is 2.
+The default value is 50 and if it is not configured the value is 2.
   - **max_open_conns**: The maximum number of open connections to the database.
 If <= 0 there is no limit on the number of open connections.
 The default value is 0 (unlimited), except for Postgres, for which the default number of connections is 100.

 - **jobservice**: jobservice related service